valb3r/bpmn-crashcourse/README.md

 - Simplifies workflows where tasks can run simultaneously.
 - Improves performance in workflows involving independent, concurrent activities.

+**Note:** Parallel gateway introduces multiple execution paths that remain active until reaching End Event of any type.
+This means that if you have parallel gateway with multiple execution paths taken, the process will not terminate until all paths reach end event (will remain active).

 ## Event-based gateway

 ![Event-based gateway](images/event-gateway-usage.png.jpg)